 The great Valorant Economy Guide

-is not like any other first-person shooter.
-If you want to be good here, you not only have to train your aim and skills but also know the game’s economy.
+is not like any other -person shooter.
+If you want to be good here, you not only have to train your aim and but also know the game’s economy.
 And that’s exactly what we want to introduce you to today.

 An important key to victory in Valorant, as well as in CS:GO, is understanding the economy and knowing what to buy and when.
 CS:GO pros will probably know most of this, but everyone else can certainly learn something here.